ignisVitae/TaskAndGoals/README.md

 # SmartTodos
-Application for organizing tasks and reminders
+Mobile app for organizing tasks and reminders